susanmarie87/Wild_Boutique/README.md

 _________________________
 ## UNRESOLVED ISSUES

+Product detail CSS not picking up.

-Flake8 errors.
+- Flake8 errors.
 The absolute bane of my existence.
 It tells me I have something imported but unused.
 I remove the import, my code breaks.
 I put the import back in.
 The code works, the error stays.
 For example my settings.py file is crying about env being imported but not used.
 I remove the rnv import and it was unable to locate my contact app.
 I reinstall the env import and it my contact app was located.
 This happens with the majority of imports I remove so I am just going to have to stick with an error.

-Along with the line too long issues and doctrings.
+- Along with the line too long issues and doctrings.
 I ran out of time trying to solve all of these issues.
 I wish there would have been better coverage of working through these errors.

+Settings.py warning for import env but import env is used so I ignored that.

+The missing module docstrings were also left because I just did not keep track of exactly what each and every single 4018 files did properly and I ran out of time to go back and check.

 ## Deployment